Beautiful Beaches Anchor The East End

 A long dune walkover located just around the bend from South Orange is popular with brides.
 It’s not uncommon to look down and see a few loose rose petals amid the strewn beach sand as you make your way toward the roaring Gulf.

-On the north side is a public fishing dock on Lake Powell.
+On the north side is a public fishing dock on Powell Lake.
 Drive down North Walton Lakeshore Drive and you will see the dock on the right-hand side.
 The dock does not extend too terribly far into the lake, but it is a lovely place to watch the sunrise or cast a fish net.